dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ###### Synchronizers
 `Semaphore`, `CountDownLatch`, `CyclicBarrier` - all do pretty the same.
 For example we have a task to run all threads at the same time.
+`Exchanger<T>` - exchange object of type T between 2 threads (you can create pipeline between threads and transfer data to and fro)
 `Semaphore` - can acquire and release locks.
 Once all lock acquired all thread waiting to get lock.
 Once you release some, other waiting threads proceeds.
 If you release locks they are added.
 So if you created semaphore with 10 locks, acquired 5, and then released 10 => you have 15 now.
 `CyclicBarrier` - method `await` - waits until all threads come to the barrier and when final come, barrier is broken and they all proceed further.
 If at least of threads is broken(or was interrupted) nobody will proceed.
 ```java